iridakos/iridakos.github.io/_posts/2018-10-22-elasticsearch-bucket-aggregations.markdown

 ### What is Kibana

 [Kibana](https://www.elastic.co/products/kibana) is a tool mainly allowing visualization of Elasticsearch data.
-In our case, we will use Kibana because it provides a very convenient way for writing and executing our queries supporting autocompletion.
+We will use Kibana because it also provides a very convenient way for writing and executing queries (with autocomplete).

 > Kibana lets you visualize your Elasticsearch data and navigate the Elastic Stack, so you can do anything from learning why you're getting paged at 2:00 a.m. to understanding the impact rain might have on your quarterly numbers.
 > <cite>-- <a href="https://www.elastic.co/products/kibana">official Kibana product page</a></cite>